TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/FileUpload.rst

 File upload
 ===========

-Implementing file uploads / attachments to Extbase Domain Models has always been a bit of a challenge.
+Implementing file uploads / attachments to Extbase domain models has always been a bit of a challenge.

-While it is easy to access an existing file reference in a Domain Model, writing new files to the :ref:`FAL (File Access Layer) <t3coreapi:using-fal>` takes more effort.
+While it is straight-forward to access an existing file reference in a domain model, writing new files to the :ref:`FAL (File Access Layer) <t3coreapi:using-fal>` takes more effort.

 ..  _extbase_fileupload_accessing:

-Accessing a file reference in an Extbase Domain Model
+Accessing a file reference in an Extbase domain model
 -----------------------------------------------------

 You need two components for the structural information: the Domain